-Fee Type Financial Advisor Administrator Investment Manager Initial No charge No charge No charge Ongoing The initial financial advisor fee is limited to 0.5%.
+Fee Type Financial Advisor Administrator Investment Manager Initial No charge No charge No charge Ongoing The maximum ongoing fee is 0.5%.
 0% 0.5%

 \ Excluding VAT.
 No performance fees.
 A fixed fee of 0.5% per annum will be charged and is calculated and accrued daily based on the daily market value of the investment portfolio and paid to the investment manager on a monthly basis.